 In short, birth mothers have always had a unique perspective in adoption as they are there for the beginning of the process but are virtually absent from the rest.
 Because there are such negative stereotypes around biological mothers, they have been shrouded in shame and secrecy for years.
 Many biological parents have taken the stance of being “family preservationists,” meaning that if it is safe and reasonable, a child should remain with her or his biological family rather than be placed for adoption.

-Marcie Keithly, a biological mother, author, and Vice President of the Indiana Adoptee Network, has had a tumultuous journey through the adoption process.
+Marcie Keithly, a biological mother and author has had a tumultuous journey through the adoption process.
 Having experienced the trauma of losing a child to adoption shortly after the Baby Scoop Era (a period of mass newborn adoptions, many of which were highly unethical), Keithly reflects on her perspective on how she feels the triad and adoption ought to be viewed: “Based on personal experience and from listening to the hearts of many adoptees, I believe family preservation should always be the first priority and adoption as the last resort.
 The preferred method should be legal guardianship allowing the infant or child to be cared for by the adoptive family, while allowing their identity and their first family to remain a part of their life.
 No falsified birth record should replace the truth.”

 Marcie Keithly summarizes where the focus of future adoptions should go: “Adoption should be ethical, void of any effort to coerce or persuade a young mother to relinquish her child due to lack of resources.
 That being said, adoption is not a one size fits all.
 There will always be a child in need, but it must be done honorably and without any kind of misrepresentation, persuasive tactics, or pressuring.”

 Why Is This Important?